The doltish behavior of the living caused a total uproar from angry spirits!

 (888) 327-2757, option 3, extension 4506

-Rose Hill Cemetery can be found in the 5,000 acre Black Diamond Mines Regional Preserve, near the Mount Diablo silica sand mine; Hazel-Atlas Mine, located between two old mining town sites, Nortonville and Somersville, California.
-Which is east of Concord and south of Antioch, California.
-Starting at the south end of Somersville Road, which runs through what was once the mining town of Somerville, one takes about a 3/4-mile hike up a dirt road which takes the hiker(s) through flowery fields, turning up into a hilly area past friendly cows and which finally ends at the old Rose Hill Cemetery, which has a glorious view of what was the city of Somerville and the surrounding hills.
+Rose Hill Cemetery can be found in the 5,000 acre Black Diamond Mines Regional Preserve, near the Mount Diablo silica sand mine and the Hazel-Atlas Mine, located between two old mining town sites, Nortonville and Somersville, California, east of Concord and south of Antioch, California.
+Starting at the south end of Somersville Road, which runs through what was once the mining town of Somerville, one takes about a 3/4-mile hike up a dirt road which takes hiker(s) through flowery fields, turning up into a hilly area past friendly cows, which finally ends at the old Rose Hill Cemetery, where you will find a glorious view of what was the city of Somerville and the surrounding hills.